Marlon Mack: 2019 season

 During the season-opener against the Los Angeles Chargers, Mack rushed 25 times for 174 yards which included a career-high 63-yard touchdown run in the 24–30 overtime loss.
 In Week 3 against the Atlanta Falcons, Mack rushed 16 times for 74 yards and a touchdown as the Colts won 27–24.
 In week 5 against the Kansas City Chiefs, Mack rushed 29 times for 132 yards and caught three passes for 16 yards in the 19–13 win.
 During Week 11 against the Jacksonville Jaguars, Mack finished with 109 rushing yards and a touchdown before fracturing his hand in the 33–13 win.
 In the 2019 season, Mack finished with 1,091 rushing yards and eight rushing touchdowns.

 2020 season

-During Week 1 against the Jacksonville Jaguars, Mack left the game with an injury.
+During Week 1 against the Jaguars, Mack left the game with an injury.
 An MRI revealed that Mack had suffered a torn Achilles and was ruled out for the rest of the season.
 He was placed on injured reserve on September 16.